FaustWarrior/PortFolioManagement/README.md

-# Portfolio Management System
+# Trinity Firms - Portfolio Management System

-A modern web application for managing investment portfolios with real-time stock data and analytics.
+A professional portfolio management platform for modern investors.
+Track, analyze, and grow your investments with confidence using Trinity Firms' comprehensive suite of financial tools.

 ## Features